Maliman-Org/Master-2-Android-Practical-Works/README.md

 # Master 2 Android Practical Works 🎓 📱

-Here you can find all the given projects to do .
+Here you can find all the "To do projects" of this year.

 ## Tools & Langages 🔧